julian-klode/lingolang/docs/permissions.md

 struct <- 'struct' '{' fieldList '}'
 ```

-Instead of using a store mapping objects, and (object, field) tuples to capabilities, that is, (object, permission) pairs, Lingo employs a different approach in order to combat the limitations shown in the introduction.
+Instead of using a store mapping objects, and (object, field) tuples to capabilities, that is, (object, permission) pairs, Lingo employs a different approach in order to combat the limitations shown in the introduction:
 Lingo's store maps a variable to a permission.
-It does however, not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, equivalent to types.
+In order to represents complex data structures, it does however not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, equivalent to types.
-These structured permissions consist of a base permission and permissions for each child, target, etc. - in short, the implementation is sort of a "shadow" type
+These structured permissions consist of a base permission and permissions for each child, target, etc. - a "shadow" type system essentially.
-system.

 There is one problem with the approach of one base permission and one permission per child: Reference types like maps or functions actually need two base permissions:
-The permission of the reference (as in, "can I assign a different map to this variable") and the permission of the referenced value (as in, "can I insert something
-into this map").
+The permission of the reference (as in, "can I assign a different map to this variable") and the permission of the referenced value (as in, "can I insert something into this map").
+We will see later that this causes some issues.

 Apart from primitive and structured permissions, there are also some special permissions: